The Spark of

 Solution Architecture

-• Flowcharting the logic
+• Flowcharting solution logic

-• Feasibility Study
+• Feasibility and constraints

 Module 29